wlg1/wlg1.github.io/ch1.1.md

 ![Figure 3](/cob/fig3.PNG)
 <!---Make dataset image: first row is face, second row is body, third row is data pt (combo of both) using #s, then show in coord sys on right.
 Then in 2nd image, turn all numbers into imgs, and again show in coordsys on right.--->

-Let's look at our coordinate space with only the images of unit 1:
+Let's look at our coordinate space with only the data samples corresponding to unit 1:

 <!---  <img src="/cob/fig4.png" width="800" height="500">--->
 ![Figure 4](/cob/fig4.PNG)

 Every data point is a combination of the "unit 1" points, which represent <img src="/cob/face1.PNG" width="50" height="40"> and <img src="/cob/body1.PNG" width="50" height="40">.
 For instance, the data point (0.5, 2), which represents <img src="/cob/cat.PNG" width="50" height="40">, is a weighted combination of 0.5 * <img src="/cob/face1.PNG" width="50" height="40"> and 2* <img src="/cob/body1.PNG" width="50" height="40">
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 ![Figure 5: Linear Combination](/cob/fig5.PNG)
+&nbsp;
 If we see each data point as a vector, then every vector such as <img src="/cob/cat.PNG" width="50" height="40"> is an addition of <img src="/cob/face1.PNG" width="50" height="40"> and <img src="/cob/body1.PNG" width="50" height="40">, which are **basis vectors**.
 Thus (0.5, 2) can also be represented as $$\begin{bmatrix} 0.5 \\ 2 \end{bmatrix} = 0.5 \begin{bmatrix} 1 \\ 0 \end{bmatrix} + 2 \begin{bmatrix} 0 \\ 1 \end{bmatrix}$$

 ![Figure 6: Cat in Coordinate Space](/cob/fig6.PNG)